fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Set-AzureVMDscExtension.md

 ```

 ### -StorageContext
-Specifies the azure_2 storage context that provides the security settings used to access the configuration script.
+Specifies the Azure storage context that provides the security settings used to access the configuration script.
 This context provides read access to the container specified by the *ContainerName* parameter.

 ```yaml